-If you have asthma, nasal polyps, chronic sinusitis or chronic hives (urticaria), you're at increased risk of having a reaction to aspirin or NSAIDs.
+If you have asthma, nasal polyps, chronic sinusitis or chronic hives (urticaria), you're more likely to have a reaction to aspirin or NSAIDs.
 When a reaction occurs, it can worsen symptoms of these conditions.

 What you can do

 Having asthma or another of these conditions doesn't guarantee you'll have a reaction, or that you should avoid aspirin and other NSAIDs.
-However, if you've ever had a severe reaction to an NSAID or you're uncertain about your reaction, it's best to avoid all NSAIDs — whether you have one of these conditions or not.
+However, if you've ever had a severe reaction to an NSAID or you're uncertain about your reaction, it's best to avoid all NSAIDs until you've had an evaluation by your doctor — whether you have one of these conditions or not.

 Keep in mind that aspirin and other NSAIDs are found in many over-the-counter medications — so check labels carefully.
-When in doubt about whether a medication contains an NSAID, ask your doctor or pharmacist about it.
-It may be OK for you to use acetaminophen (Tylenol, others) as an alternative, but check with your doctor first to make sure it's safe for you.
+If you aren't sure if your medication contains an NSAID, ask your doctor or pharmacist.
+It may be OK for you to use acetaminophen (Tylenol, others) instead, but check with your doctor first to make sure it's safe for you.